Person Centered Practice, Care Coordination and the Interdisciplinary Care Team

 Care Coordination and the Interdisciplinary Care Team

-BCBSIL will offer health care management services to MMAI, ICP and FHP members for effective coordination between providers and services across the full range of medical and social supports.
+BCBSIL will offer health care management services to MMAI, ICP, FHP and MLTSS members for effective coordination between providers and services across the full range of medical and social supports.

-MMAI, ICP and FHP members will be assigned a Care Coordinator to review their medical, behavioral health, social and long term service and support needs.
+MMAI, ICP, FHP and MLTSS members will be assigned a Care Coordinator to review their medical, behavioral health, social and long term service and support needs.
 The Care Coordinator will conduct a health screening assessment within 30 days after enrollment to determine each member’s risk level – Low, Moderate or High.
 Based on the member’s risk level, the Care Coordinator will develop an individualized Care Plan.

 In addition to developing a plan for care, the Care Coordinator is responsible for leading an Interdisciplinary Care Team, which may include, but is not limited to, a combination of the following: